Free · Open source · No signup

 Install

-Two paths in.
-Both free.
+Three paths in.
+All free.

 Native macOS app